bibleexchange/courses/_church-history/en/400_medieval-church/medieval-church.md

 ### Leo the Great (c.
 AD 400–461)

 Leo was pope from AD 440–461.
-He said that papal power was given to Peter by Christ and that power was passed down from Peter to his successors.
-[1] He was the first pope to claim this power from Peter.
+He said that papal power was given to Peter by Christ and that power was passed down from Peter to his successors.<sup>[1]</sup> He was the first pope to claim this power from Peter.
 He convinced both the Huns (who were from Central Asia) and the Vandals (who were from East Germany) not to attack Rome.

 ### Gregory the Great (c.
 AD 540–604)